-Ronnie S. Stangler, M.D., is a physician and board-certified psychiatrist.
-Clinical Professor at the University of Washington School of Medicine Department of Psychiatry and Behavioral Sciences, Dr. Stangler has served for over a decade as consultant to international family offices, creating and implementing programs of health, well-being, and resilience for multidimensional financial, legal, and educational organizations, and the individuals they serve.
+Ronnie S. Stangler, M.D., is a physician and psychiatrist, based in New York City.
+An expert in family and organizational dynamics and crisis management, Dr. Stangler has served for over a decade as advisor to international families in London, Switzerland, Liechtenstein and the Middle East, creating and implementing programs of health, well-being and resilience for complex multidimensional financial, legal and educational organizations, and the individuals they serve.

-She is devoted to the development of hyperagents of change, a new generation of philanthropists, social entrepreneurs, and impact investors who couple financial capacity with resilient emotional disposition and moral compass.
+She is devoted to the development of hyperagents of change, a new generation of philanthropists, social entrepreneurs and impact investors who couple financial capacity with resilient emotional disposition and moral compass.
 Hyperagents of change, enabled by technology’s transformative connectedness, are fundamentally recasting massive world challenges.
-These collaborative visionaries will create original solutions to problems of global poverty, health, climate, and social justice.
+These collaborative visionaries will create original solutions to problems of global poverty, health, climate and social justice.

 Dr. Stangler is a certified consultant in the 21/64 network of the Andrea and Charles Bronfman Philanthropies.
 She is a senior member of the examining committee of the American Board of Psychiatry and Neurology, determining standards of practice and professional competence for the field.
 Elected to the American College of Psychiatrists, she was also named a Distinguished Fellow of the American Psychiatric Association, where she has held many offices, including critical technology-related positions.